 How many parks would you like to visit?

-Universal Orlando has a total of three theme parks, Universal Studios, Universal Islands Of Adventure and Volcano Bay Waterpark.
-If you want to visit all three parks, a combo ticket will make more sense than buying day tickets.
+Universal Orlando has a total of three theme parks: Universal Studios Florida, Universal’s Islands Of Adventure, and Universal’s Volcano Bay Waterpark.
+A combo ticket will make more sense if you want to visit all three parks than buying day tickets.

 How many days are you staying in the park?